ezsystems/ez-js-rest-client/README.md

  The `PromiseCAPI.js` is a promise-based version of the library which has a dependency on the Q library.
 While using this version a developer himself is responsible for inclusion of Q library into the project.
 It can be done by using preferred dependency management system or by simply downloading and including Q library file into scripts.
-For example see source file from manual testing bundle: `test/manual/jsRestClientBundle/Resources/views/promise.test.html.twig`
+For example see the source file from manual testing bundle: `test/manual/jsRestClientBundle/Resources/views/promise.test.html.twig`.

 More info on Q and promises: https://github.com/kriskowal/q.